-The other donor is the “Raoul Follereau Foundation,” whose objective is to fight against poverty and illiteracy regardless of the religion and the origin of its beneficiaries.
+The “Raoul Follereau Foundation,” also supports the radio since the beginning.
+Its objective is to fight against poverty and illiteracy regardless of the religion and the origin of its beneficiaries.

-In Iraq, Radio Al-Salam is hosted and assisted by the Babylon Media group.
-Founded in 1998 and established in 2005 in Ankawa, Erbil, the group produces TV shows, organizes events and has its own entertainment radio, Babylon FM.
+In Iraq, Radio Al-Salam is hosted by the Babylon Media group.
+Founded in 1998 and established in 2005 in Ankawa, Erbil, this company produces TV shows, organizes events and has its own entertainment radio, Babylon FM.